darton/RPiUSB/README.md

 ### How to force synchronization of files with the FTP server.

-To make RPiUS download files from the FTP server create a empty file in the /privater folder of the FTP server called OK.
+To make RPiUSB download files from the FTP server create a empty file in the /privater folder of the FTP server called OK.

-Within 1 minute, RPiUSB will download all files from the FTP server from the /private folder.
+Within a minute, RPiUSB will begin mirroring the remote /private directory from the FTP server to the local disk.

 Then it will change the file name OK to DONE-ip-address.